robodrive-24/toolkit/track-1/README.md

 └── zoom_blur
 ```

-Finally, please merge all the `json` file into one `pred.json` file and compress it into `.zip` file.
-Then, upload to the server [server](https://codalab.lisn.upsaclay.fr/competitions/17135) for evaluation.
+Next, kindly merge all the `.json` files into a **single** `pred.json` file and zip compress it.

 You can merge the results using the following command:

-> Note: the result file should be named as `pred.json` and the `.zip` file can be named as you like.

 ```bash
 python ./tools/convert_submit.py
 ```
+**Note:** The prediction file MUST be named as `pred.json`.
+The `.zip` file can be named as you like.

-We also provide the baseline submission file demo [here](https://drive.google.com/drive/folders/1rbpRKTsFhQc-Una53hixKgZjo0PM0bSL?usp=drive_link).
-Feel free to download for reference and learn how to submit the results.
+**:blue_car: Hint:** We provided the baseline submission file at [this](https://drive.google.com/drive/folders/1rbpRKTsFhQc-Una53hixKgZjo0PM0bSL?usp=drive_link) Google Drive link.
+Feel free to download and check it for reference and learn how to correctly submit the prediction files to the server.

+Finally, upload the compressed file to Track `1`'s [evaluation server](https://codalab.lisn.upsaclay.fr/competitions/17135) for model evaluation.

 ## Customized Dataset

-To customize your own dataset, just simply build your dataset based on `NuScenesCorruptionDataset`.
+To customize your own dataset, simply build your dataset based on `NuScenesCorruptionDataset`.
 We mainly modify the data loading part: we only consider the subset of scenes for each corruption type, below is an example.
 For more information, please refer to [corruption_dataset.py](BEVFormer/projects/mmdet3d_plugin/datasets/corruption_dataset.py).

 ```python
 data = mmcv.load(ann_file)